 Someone in emotional distress may start to behave differently from their usual personality.
 These changes could be gradual or sudden.
-People suffering from emotional pain may start to behave in a way that doesn’t align their their usual values or spirituality, or they may just seem different in general.
+People suffering from emotional pain may start to behave in a way that doesn’t align their their usual values, or they may just seem different in general.

 2. Uncharacteristically Agitated

 People in a cycle of emotional suffering may have more issues with their anger.
 They may be frequently irritable or seem unable to calm down.
 If you notice a loved one who is normally even tempered seeming more angry, anxious, agitated or moody, it may be a sign that they need help.
 In severe situations of emotional distress, some people may even have trouble sleeping or have an explosion of anger over minor problems.

 A difficult sign of emotional suffering for loved ones to help manage is withdrawal or isolation.
 It can be hard to notice other signs if someone starts to pull away from you.
 But for a person who is normally social, this can also be a sign of distress.
 Some people will stop taking part in activities that they once found enjoyable, or in extreme cases may even stop showing up to work or school.
 Be sure to keep in mind the person’s usual social activity (such as introverts) and get help if they start to pull away from their normal support system.

 If you have a loved one suffering from emotional distress, you may start to notice them neglecting their usual level of self-care.
 They could stop taking care of personal hygiene, or they could start misusing alcohol or other substances.
 Risky or self-destructive behavior is an important cry for help in emotional pain, but may also alienate loved ones.